denismaggior8/enigma-core/README.md

 # Enigma Core

-**Enigma Core** is a standalone, embedded-ready AT command framework written in pure Python / MicroPython.
+**Enigma Core** is a standalone, embedded-ready, Enigma machine simulator configurable via AT commands over serial line, written in pure Python.

-It is designed to run both on desktop (CPython) and on microcontrollers such as ESP32 and RP2040, with identical behavior.
+It is designed to run both on desktop (CPython) and on microcontrollers such as ESP32 and RP2040 (MicroPython), with identical behavior.

-Its primary purpose is to host a fully configurable Enigma machine emulator on low-resource devices.
+Its primary purpose is to transform a low-resource device into a complete and historically accurate Enigma machine.

 ## ✨ Features